 2. Have others mentioned something about you art that stuck in your mind?

-3. Can you see this differences in all of your art or just some of it.
+3. Can you see this difference in all of your art or just some of it?

 4. Did that difference sell the work faster?